notshi/dquery/readme.md

 We've also had to join the `transaction` and `participating-org` tables for this query as both of those elements can occur multiple times.
 Any element occurring multiple times is turned into an array.

-Here we've used the shorthand to do a full join or a full outer join with `,`.
+Here we've used the comma `,` shorthand to do a full join or a full outer join (both mean the same thing; they return all rows from the tables).

 ```sql
 from xson as x ,